wagood/laralist/README.md

 * [Jigsaw](https://jigsaw.tighten.com/)  is a framework for rapidly building static sites using the same modern tooling that powers your web applications.
 Blade templating, Markdown for content-driven pages, Compile your assets using Laravel Mix.

 * [JSON Parser](https://github.com/cerbero90/json-parser).
 Zero-dependencies pull parser to read large JSON from any source in a memory-efficient way.
+[Docs](https://mailcarrier.app/docs/getting-started/installation)

+* [MailCarrier](https://github.com/mailcarrierapp/mailcarrier).
+User friendly, provider-aware, mailing platform with templates and logs included.

 * Tectalic [OpenAI](https://tectalic.com/apis/openai/docs/php) REST API Client s a package that provides a convenient and straightforward way to interact with the OpenAI API from your PHP application.
 * [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/) These cheat sheets were created by various application security professionals who have expertise in specific topics.